-Dr. Lark's clinical practice has spanned 30 years, she's authored numerous books on health and healing, and what she has to tell you - you need to know if uterine fibroids, endometriosis, and endometriosis pregnancy relates to you.
+Dr. Lark’s clinical practice has spanned decades, she’s authored numerous books on health and healing, and what she has to tell you – you need to know if uterine fibroids, endometriosis and endometriosis pregnancy relates to you.

-He believes that a hysterectomy is not needed, in general, unless a woman has cancer.
+He believes that a hysterectomy is usually not needed, in general, unless a woman has cancer.

 He also believes that 90% of the 600,000 hysterectomies performed in the USA each year are unnecessary and could be avoided.

 This book is a MUST-read if you are considering this surgical procedure.
-Select the picture about hysterectomy to go to the section and read more about these issues.
+Read more about hysterectomy side effects here.

 Women with endometriosis and the health professionals who treat them will benefit from the latest information about the possible causes, diagnosis, surgeries, and current treatment options for endometriosis.